superkerokero/naruhodo-viewer/README.md

 ![Setting button](img/snapshot3.png)

-When you move your cursor over a node in the graph(or touch a node on mobile devices), the following popup will show you the original text that contains this node.
+When you move your cursor over a node in the graph(or touch a node on mobile devices), a popup window will show you the original text that contains this node and its relative position in the input context.

 ![Node popup](img/snapshot4.png)